D‑Ribose Gummies: Manufacturing Realities You Need to Know

 Payload Reality: Start With Piece Weight, Not a Wish List

-D‑ribose gummies often run into a practical constraint: gummies are a fixed-dose-by-mass format.
-When you push payload higher, you can tighten the process window to the point where the gummy becomes hard to deposit, unstable over time, or simply unpleasant in texture.
+D‑ribose gummies often run into a practical constraint: gummies are fixed-dose-by-mass.
+When you push payload higher, the process window tightens to the point of hard deposit, unstable product, or unpleasant texture.

 As payload rises, deposit accuracy and piece-weight variability matter more.
 Tighten net weight controls and verify deposit performance frequently during the run.